osrs-tracker/osrs-tracker-aws/README.md

 - `osrs-tracker_player-info`

-  When sending a `GET /:username` request, this function returns player information for the provided username from MongoDB.
-It includes player type, status, and diedAsHardcore.
+  When sending a `GET /:username(?hiscore=false)` request, this function returns player information for the provided username from MongoDB, or attempts to scrape it if not found in MongoDB.

+  By default, the returned player does not include `hiscoreEntries`.
+However, if the query parameter `hiscore=true` is included in the request, the function will also include the player's most recent hiscore entry.

   The function automatically refreshes when information from MongoDB is older than 2 hours.